c42f/JuliaSyntaxFormatter.jl/README.md

 scope analysis pass to determine the identity of each name in the code (tagging it with a `var_id`).
 Then color this accordingly.

+To try this out, you need the `main` (ie development) branch of JuliaSyntax.jl

 Currently a pile of hacks, probably broken in various ways.
 Use at your own risk, etc :)